Case Study

 Usability

-The game interface lacked basic design conventions and good practices that make a product easy to use.
-Multiple usability tests showed us how much users struggled and hesitated to navigate the game.
+The game interface lacked basic design conventions and good practices that makes a product easy to use.
+Usability tests showed that users struggled and hesitated to navigate the game.

 Scale